eliudio/crawl4ai-project/README.md

 ﻿# TODOs

-## Extend the export_events.py

-Extensd the export_events.py script to write an html with all invalid events.
-This is useful for debugging
+## summary and reword

+1) it seems the summary can have funny characters like &#39; instead of - I guess - '.
+Why?
+2) ask AI to generate alternative wording for the current summary, so that we don't suffer copyright issues
+2) ask AI to generate a summary of the current summary

-## cancerresearchuk.org
+##

-Tthis organiser has a lot of "invalid" links which are actually not even events.
-For example, one link is https://raceforlife.cancerresearchuk.org/, anoter link is https://raceforlife.cancerresearchuk.org/about-our-events

 ## code cleanup

 Ask AI to cleanup
-1) what is each file and is it still relevant?
+1) what is each file and is it still relevant? for example, is grok/key.py still being used? remember: everything we currently do starts with scripts from services or tools.
+So I guess, I'm basically asking if directory grok and events are still relevant
 2) introduce code coverage tool
 3) write unit tests to cover 100% of code
 4) restructure the code, new directory structure